 Generally, the level 2 order book gives you a clear picture of all market participants entering the market – The data shows market depth by displaying the number of contracts/lots/shares placed at each bid and ask price.

 Now, here is something for scalpers and day traders.
-Level 2 data is super beneficial for intraday traders as it enables them to capture many small price swings throughout the day.
+Level 2 data is super beneficial for intraday traders, enabling them to capture many small price swings throughout the day.
 Using the level 2 market data, pro traders can use several level 2 strategies to predict how the underlying asset’s price will move in the next few minutes by examining bid and ask prices and volume.

 For example, if an asset’s bid prices are falling, it might indicate that the price is due to fall.
 This is because potential buyers have begun offering less money for it at the upper end.
 On the other hand, rising ask prices for an asset may indicate that the price is poised to increase and gain strength in the short term.